AliEsmaeil/shopper/README.md

 **How to install**

-You can simply follow this steps:
+You can simply follow these steps:

 1. ```
    git clone https://github.com/AliEsmaeil/shopper.git